lobofoltran/aws-cloud-native-playground/README.md

 All infrastructure is provisioned using **Terraform**, including:

-- VPC and networking
+- VPC, subnets, routing, NAT
 - ECS clusters and services
-- EKS cluster and node groups
+- EKS cluster, node groups, and OIDC
-- IAM roles and IRSA
+- IAM roles and policies
+- **IRSA (IAM Roles for Service Accounts)**
-- SQS, SNS, and EventBridge
+- SQS and DLQs
+- DynamoDB tables
+- RDS PostgreSQL instances
-- Observability resources
+- Observability backends

 There is **no manual configuration** performed outside Terraform.

 ---

+## GitOps & Kubernetes Management

+Kubernetes workloads are managed using **GitOps**:

+- **ArgoCD** runs inside the EKS cluster
+- Kubernetes manifests live under `k8s/`
+- ArgoCD reconciles desired state from Git
+- No manual `kubectl apply` in steady state

+Terraform is responsible for **infrastructure**,
+ArgoCD is responsible for **Kubernetes state**.

+---

 ## Observability

-The platform includes observability as a first-class concern:
+Observability is treated as a **first-class platform concern**:

+- **CloudWatch**
-- **CloudWatch** for logs and metrics
+  - Logs for ECS and infrastructure
+- **Amazon Managed Prometheus (AMP)**
+  - Metrics backend
-- **Prometheus & Grafana** (EKS workloads)
+- **Amazon Managed Grafana**
-- **Health checks and metrics endpoints**
+  - Dashboards and visualization
-- Optional distributed tracing with OpenTelemetry
+- **AWS Distro for OpenTelemetry (ADOT)**
+  - Metrics collection in EKS via IRSA

+This setup avoids self-hosted observability stacks while preserving **standardized instrumentation**.

 ---